ApiniLabs/PAC-ID/well-known-id-segment-keys.md

 1. Use a preexisting [GS1 Application Identifier](https://ref.gs1.org/ai/).
 Some commonly used GS1 AIs are referenced in the table below.
 2. Use a predefined key from the table below (with origin `PAC-ID-COMMONS`).
 3. Use a self-defined key.
 It is RECOMMENDED to base such a key on a well-known existing ontology.
-New keys MAY be added to the table below through a merge request.
+New keys MAY be added to the table below through a pull request.

 | **Key (`id segment key`)** | **Ontology Origin** | **Meaning / Comment** |
 | :--- | :--- | :--- |